ThoughtWorksInc/TWU101-TDDIntro/README.md

 }
 ```

+Now the **`join`** method doesn't exist.
+Create it yourself of use your IDE to create it for you.

-The write method is red because it’s not implemented yet.
-Hit Alt-Enter and choose **`Create Method ’join’`**.
-Now we’re
+> In IntelliJ **`join`** will be red because it’s not implemented.
+Click on the method name, hit Alt-Enter, and choose
+> **`Create Method ’join’`**.

-calling the method we want to test.
+Now we’re calling the method we want to test.
 Here are some useful questions we can ask:

 * What is the smallest piece of new behavior that we can add?